"My face frightens me, and my mask frightens me even more."

 - Beauty Is Never Tarnished: Subverted.

 - Bittersweet Ending: Christiane is free from her father and Louise, but she's still disfigured and will be until she dies (the movie takes place way before transplants were possible).
+Not to mention the fact that, as stated in Faking the Dead below, she's been declared legally dead, so she's most likely an Un-person at that point.

 - Cry into Chest: Christiane does this at one point with Louise, being so fed up with her father's failed experimentation on her face and so distraught over her features and her faked death, that she actually begs Louise to kill her and faints.